mrkkrp/modalka/README.md

 need to either accept that you edit text with different set of key bindings than key bindings used everywhere else or try to “convert” Emacs further.

-To convert Emacs further you will need sort of bridge package per every more-or-less complex thing: `evil-org`, `evil-smartparens`, et cetera.
+To convert Emacs further you will need sort of bridge package for every more-or-less complex thing: `evil-org`, `evil-smartparens`, et cetera.

 Modalka helps you use Emacs how it is supposed to be used, but adds modal